Followers

 Saturday, September 19, 2015

 As you can tell from the lead-in above, my second novel, The Cavalier Spy, is now out.
-I have a full page on The Cavalier Spy posted on this blog but thought that a post on it appropriate just a few weeks after its release.
-Those who follow me on Twitter (@SWOConnell) or on Facebook (S.W.
-O'Connell) have been bombarded with a stream of promos, nuggets, and tidbits.
+I posted an entire page about The Cavalier Spy on this blog, but a post about it would be appropriate just a few weeks after its release.
+Those following me on Twitter (@SWOConnell) or on Facebook (S.W.
+O'Connell) have been bombarded with promos, nuggets, and tidbits.
 You may thank me later for all that.
-Seriously, this work was much more difficult to produce than my first novel, The Patriot Spy.
+This work was much more challenging to produce than my first novel, The Patriot Spy.
 Going into it, I thought it would be easier.
 But I was wrong.

-Writing The Patriot Spy was the first venture so I really had no idea what I was getting myself into.
-I had no timeline and only a vague idea where it would go when I started.
+Writing The Patriot Spy was my first venture, so I had no idea what I was getting into.
+I had no timeline and only a vague idea of where it would go when I started.
 The Cavalier Spy, as a sequel, was more challenging.
-For one thing, I had to remember everything I wrote in the first book just to make sure I did not repeat anything unintentionally.
-Second, I had to repeat enough scenes from the first book, intentionally.
+For one thing, I had to remember everything I wrote in the first book to avoid repeating anything unintentionally.
+Second, I had to repeat enough scenes from the first book.
 Why is that, you ask?
-Because I wanted The Cavalier Spy to also be a "stand-alone" work.
-That way readers who had not read The Patriot Spy would be up on things.
-And of course, I had to do that without giving away any nuggets from the first book.
+Because I wanted The Cavalier Spy to be a "stand-alone" work.
+That way, readers who had not read The Patriot Spy would be up to speed.
+And, of course, I had to do that without giving away any nuggets from the first book.
 Ice cream headache time!

-The other challenge was how do you follow the largest battle of the war and all the excitement and intrigue went with it?
-How do you make it more interesting?
-As it turns out, that became easier as I went along and I got into the rhythm of the plot.
+The other challenge was how to follow the largest battle of the war and all the excitement and intrigue that went with it.
+How do you make it more enjoyable?
+As it turns out, that became easier as I went along and got into the plot's rhythm.
 Things started to happen.
-I read several new works related to the period following the loss of New York and before long I had several interesting things to build the action around.
-And a new piece of the Revolutionary War struggles to reveal.
-And just to juice things up, I have multi-chapter flashback providing more insight into the main protagonist, Lieutenant Jeremiah Creed.
+I read several new works set in the period following the loss of New York, and before long, I had several interesting things to build the action around.
+And a new piece of the Revolutionary War struggles to be revealed.
+To juice things up, I have a multi-chapter flashback that provides more insight into the main protagonist, Lieutenant Jeremiah Creed.
 As I paced through it, new ideas and characters developed.
 A fictional town.
 A British plot.
 Political intrigue on both sides.

-About halfway through the story, I knew where I would end it, with an iconic scene out of America's history.
-But you'll have to read the book to learn more about that.
+About halfway through the story, I knew how I would end it, with an iconic scene from American history.
+But you'll have to read the book to learn more about it.

 Shameless plug: The Cavalier Spy is available on Amazon at: